Chris1934/ShellExplorer/README.md

 ##### *Using deb Package:*

-You yust have to download one of the deb Packages and install it graphical.
+You just have to download one of the deb Packages and install it graphical.
 If you doesn't have a Desktop you can type in:

 `sudo dpkg -i /directory/ShellExplorer##.#.deb`